Skip to main content

 2. Formal or public action

-If the medical board finds that the provider has breached some medical code of conduct they will proceed with action against a physician’s medical license.
-Depending on the level of violation, a formal action may include a license suspension, restriction on future practice activities, or full revocation.
-The physician can also opt to surrender their license.
+If the medical board determines that a medical practitioner has breached established codes of conduct, they will initiate actions against the physician's medical license.
+Depending on the severity of the violation, formal action could encompass measures such as license suspension, restrictions on future practice activities, or even complete revocation of the license.
+The physician may also have the option to voluntarily surrender their license.

-Medical boards acknowledge that doctors make mistakes, and full license revocation is generally reserved for especially severe violations.
-More common are license suspensions and restrictions to their scope of practice.
-Supervision by another physician may be required.
-Whatever the outcome, these are physicians that need special consideration when it comes to employment, medical malpractice, and if mandated, rehabilitation.
+Medical boards recognize that errors can occur, and complete license revocation is generally reserved for particularly egregious violations.
+More commonly, actions involve license suspensions and limitations on the scope of practice.
+In certain cases, supervision by another qualified physician might be mandated.
+Regardless of the outcome, these physicians require specialized consideration when it comes to matters of employment, medical malpractice, and potentially, rehabilitation.